bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 ## 7.0.2

+### Localization enhancements

 * add optional ResourceProxy to AppRunner<T> constructor.
-* ResourceProxy with memberNameAsKey, to better support resx files.
+* [ResourceProxy with memberNameAsKey](../Localization/overview.md#resx-files-usemembernamesaskeys) to better support resx files.
 * added AppSettings.Localization with memberNameAsKey option.
   * deprecate AppSettings.Localize for AppSettings.Localization

+### Name casing

+* [Name casing](../OtherFeatures/name-casing.md) now supports `snake_case` for command and argument names
+* The `CaseChanger` service has been added to enable middleware and commands to use the configured case, as displayed in [this test](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.Tests/CommandDotNet.NameCasing/CaseChangerTests.cs)

+### Bug fixes

+* [#464](https://github.com/bilal-fazlani/commanddotnet/issues/464) parameter resolver for `IEnvironment` was assigned an `IConsole`

 ## 7.0.1